 Our staff are happy to provide recommendations on recreation, tourism and programming opportunities.
-Rocky Mountain Adaptive is available to support adaptive outdoor recreation and we have some equipment available to borrow courtesy of the William Watson Lodge Society.
+Rocky Mountain Adaptive is able to provide guided experiences and adaptable equipment to participate, learn and excel at mountain sport and recreation.
+To learn more, please visit their website.

 Question: How do I learn more about becoming a Campground Host?

 To be eligible to volunteer as a Campground Host, you will have previously stayed at the Lodge, or have experience as a Campground Host at William Watson Lodge.
 Preference is given to seniors and persons with disabilities for volunteer host placements.
-William Watson Lodge is proud to support Campground Hosts, however at this time we have obtained all volunteers required for the season.
-For more information please call the Main Lodge at 403-591-7227 or email firstname.lastname@example.org to connect with a member of our Visitor Experience Team.
+William Watson Lodge is proud to support Campground Hosts.
+For more information please call the Main Lodge at 1-403-591-7227 or email firstname.lastname@example.org to connect with a member of our Visitor Services Team.